New York Times braces for 24-hour newsroom strike

 Levy said the company has also offered to raise wages by 5.5% upon ratification of the contract, followed by 3% increases in 2023 and 2024.
 That would be an increase from the 2.2% annual increases in the expired contract.

-Cowley said the union is seeing 10% pay raises at ratification, which she said would make up for the pay raises not received over the past two years.
+Cowley said the union is seeking 10% pay raises at ratification, which she said would make up for the pay raises not received over the past two years.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.